FHantke/brave-browser-wiki/Chromium-rebases.md

 error: tools/gritsettings/resource_ids: patch does not apply
 ```

-Copy out that string to another text file and remove the lines referencing the same files (every 2nd line usually)
+Copy out that string to another text file and remove the lines referencing the same files (every 2nd line usually, unless a file has moved)

 ```
 error: patch failed: chrome/app/chrome_main.cc:7